 Emerald Ash Borer Awareness Week is May 19-25

-“Emerald ash borer (EAB) is now found in 19 states, including our neighbor, Minnesota,” said Agriculture Commissioner Doug Goehring.
-“Because ash is one of the primary trees species in many North Dakota communities as well as in rural plantings and native forest areas, it is more important than ever for North Dakotans to take action to prevent it from coming here.”
+“EAB is now found in 35 states, including our neighbors, Minnesota and South Dakota,” said Agriculture Commissioner Doug Goehring.
+“The newest find, a mere 130 miles from Fargo, was in Sauk Centre, MN.
+Given the traffic between our states and Canada, it is more important than ever for North Dakotans to take action to prevent it from coming here.”

-“EAB spreads slowly on its own, but it can be moved long distances in firewood and ash nursery stock,” Kotchman said.
-“Please buy your firewood from local sources, and if you are coming from out of the state, please don't bring firewood with you.”
+“EAB spreads slowly on its own, but it can be moved long distances in firewood and ash nursery stock,” Interim State Forester Tom Claeys said.
+“Please buy your firewood from local sources, and if you are coming from out of the state, please don’t bring firewood with you.”

 Moving uncertified firewood out of the areas under quarantine for EAB is a federal offense.

 The two-foot-long, three-sided, purple traps are baited with a lure attractive to emerald ash borers.
-The traps will be monitored through July during the adult flight period.
+The traps will be monitored through the summer during the adult flight period.

-Goehring and Kotchman asked that people encountering one of these traps to leave it undisturbed.
+Goehring and Claeys asked that people encountering one of these traps to please leave it undisturbed.